MatsHeggelund/Quarantine-dumper/README.md

 # Quarantine-dumper

 `Quarantine-dumper` is a Python script for extracting quarantined files from Windows Defender.
-It decrypts quarantined files stored in the Windows Defender quarantine format, allowing you to view and recover items marked as threats.
+It decrypts quarantined files stored in the Windows Defender quarantine format, useful for threat intelligence or capture-the-flag (CTF) purposes.

 The script can target an entire quarantine directory or a specific GUID quarantine file, outputting the recovered files either to the console or as a `.tar` archive.